 If you were going through a rough patch in your life who would you remember or appreciate when you come out on the other side?
 Someone who “gave you space” or one who was there for you when you needed them for support or just to listen?
 Most people will say the person who was there for them.

-If he hasn’t asked you to give him space, what makes you think that’s what he wants? (see: WARNING: Read Before ‘Giving Your Ex Space‘)
+If he hasn’t asked you to give him space, what makes you think that’s what he wants?
+(Related articles: Understanding Your Avoidant Ex)

 Besides, there is no guarantee that when you try to reconnect later that he’ll want you back in his life.
 I have seen so many situations like this where an ex is going through a rough time, and someone from the past or even a new person helps them through and in the process a strong bond is formed.